sahilrajput03/learning_rust/witter/backend/README.md

 `ca add my-pkg` will add package to `cargo.toml` via `cargo add my-pkg` command.

 Making project following from: https://www.youtube.com/watch?v=yNe9Xr35n4Q ~ David Pedersen

 Source code of the final project from author: https://github.com/davidpdrsn/witter/tree/master/backend/src/tests

 **other wow info** :

 - Whats so special with `async-trait` ??
 Ans.
-With naitve rust, we cannot make `async` keyword with a function inside a trait by using a library called `async-trait` library, this is made by guy i.e., `dtolnay` (he is also the owner of libraries like: anyhow, thiserror, serde and some other popular libraries).
+With naitve rust, we cannot make `async` keyword with a function inside a trait.
+But we do make a way to do it by using a library called `async-trait` library, this is made by guy i.e., `dtolnay` (he is also the owner of libraries like: `anyhow`, `thiserror`, `serde` and some other popular libraries).

 - Serde is the serializatin and deserialization library we're using.

 - Rust Analyzer does work with go-to definition feature even when we have glob imports in rust (i.e, `use my_modules::*`), yikes!
--

-**return ?**
+- **return ?**

 ```rs
 function ...{